urartian/loopback4-odata/README.md

 - `csdlFormat`: Selects `$metadata` content type (`application/xml` vs `application/json`).
 JSON output now emits a standards-compliant CSDL JSON document.
 - `namespace`: Overrides the CSDL schema namespace (`Default` by default).
 All generated types live under this namespace.
 - `entityContainerName`: Controls the `<EntityContainer>` / JSON entity container name (`DefaultContainer` by default).
+- `namespaceAlias`: Adds the optional `Alias` attribute to the CSDL schema so clients can refer to types using a short prefix.
+- `capabilities`: Sets default service-level annotations such as supported filter functions, countability, permissions, and stream support.
+Values can be overridden per entity set via `EntitySetDef.capabilities`.
 - `strict` (default: true): Enables stricter validations and policies:
   - Requires `If-Match` on `PATCH`/`DELETE` when ETags are enabled (428 if missing).
   - If `maxTop` is set, `$top` above the cap returns `400 Bad Request` instead of being clamped.